carlosp499/osticket-prereqs/README.md

 -  Then you'll run IIS manager as an administrator

 -  Then go to PHP manager

+-  You will need to register new php version = browse to php folder inside get “php-cgi”

+-  Then you need to reload IIS (STOP and START the server)
 </p>
 <br />